zachvalenta/jvns.ca/source/_posts/2016-02-27-a-few-notes-on-the-stack.markdown

 ### Which came first, the chicken or the egg?

 I just said that this is the "C stack format", and the assembly assumes that everything is like C. But of course it could be the other away around -- maybe the x86 instruction set came first, with its assumptions about how the One True Stack is organized, and then C conformed to that!
+And you could write a C compiler that uses a totally different stack format and is incompatible with every other program!

 I don't know.
-Maybe you will tell me which came first!
+Maybe you will tell me which came first -- the compilers that laid out the stack this way, or the instructions!
 Did all this get decided in the 80s? in the 90s? in the 70s?

 In any case, it seems like we're stuck with those choices now.
 Except!